nathanielmathew/Text2Speech/README.md

 <img src="./speech.png" align="center" height="100px"></img>
 Text2Speech
 </h1>
 A Chrome Browser Extension to dictate selected text on a web page.
 This extension converts the highlighted text to speech whenever the extension icon or hotkey is clicked.
-May be especially useful for individuals who are blind, visually impaired, or those who just don't want to use their glasses
+May be especially useful for individuals who are blind, visually impaired, or those who just don't want to use their glasses.

-####
+###
  Hotkey: <code>CTRL + SHIFT + Y</code>

 ## Installation